-6. Use words from the box to fill in the blanks.
-Together, an agency's , and , and , statements describe an agency's purpose.
-They also allow the development of goals that help an agency evaluate how well its plans are executed.

-7. Put a check (√) mark next to each question an agency can answer to describe its overall purpose.

-How are resources used to support the agency's organizational framework?

-Is the agency more focused on sales or on service?

-What is the agency's current and predicted staff size?

-How experienced is the agency's management team?

-Is the agency publicly or privately traded?

-How do the agency's goals determine what products it sells?

-8. An agency considers several market factors when determining how many company relationships it needs to have.
-Write a letter to match each market factor to its definition.
+6. Use words from the box to fill in the blanks. • measurable Together, an agency's, missionstrategicvalue , and statements describe • vision an agency's purpose.
+They also allow the development of goals that help an agency evalu ate how well its plans are executed.
+7 .
+Put a check (√) mark next to each question an agency can answe overall purpose. ☐ How are resources used to support the agency's organizational framework? ☐ Is the agency more focused on sales or on service? ☐ What is the agency's current and predicted staff size? ☐ How experienced is the agency's management team? ☐ Is the agency publicly or privately traded? ☐ How do the agency's goals determine what products it sells?
+8. An agency considers several market factors when determining how relationships it needs to have.
+Write a letter to match each market factorism.

-Market Factors Definition fewer versus many A. the cost and the ease of doing business agency volume B. a company's financial stability, its personnel, its products, and the support it provides utilization of existing C. the cost of maintaining multiple company relationships company markets D. how much premium the agency can promise to a company company volume requirements E. whether the agency currently has all of the companies it needs to meet business demands company characteristics F. whether the agency is using its current company relationships fully the company's interna l professional training program ----------------------- ---------------- ---------- --------- the company's staff retention history the company's client retention history the staff's combined years of workforce experience the staff's knowledgeability the staff's efficiency access to face-to-face communication
+Market Factors Definition fewer versus many A. the cost and the ease of doing business agency volume mix of business B. a company's financial stability, its personnel, its products, and the support it provides utilization of existing C. the cost of maintaining multiple company relationships company markets D. how much premium the agency can promise to a company company volume requirements E. whether the agency currently has all of the companies it needs to meet business demands company characteristics F. whether the agency is using its current company relationships fully personnel factors that an agency considers. the company's internal professional training program the company's staff retention history the company's client retention history the staff's combined years of workforce experience the staff's knowledgeability the staff's efficiency access to face-to-face communication 10.
+Agency XYZ also evaluates the company's products.
+Put a check $(\sqrt{})$ next to each factor the agency will evaluate. the product's coverage the product's price the marketing campaign built for the product the company's technology the company's stability in the marketplace the company's commission and compensation policies the forms the company uses 11.
+Underline the examples of support an agency must consider before beginning a relationship with a company. the company's stability in the marketplace marketing and advertising support customized policies to accommodate individual agencies efficient technology

 9. Agency XYZ is considering building a relationship with a company.
 The quality of the company's personnel will influence the agency's decision-making.
-Circle the personnel factors that an agency considers.
+Circle the